matteo-ruta/EDHGraph/README.md

 - `dim_reduction.py`: gathered the information stored in `top_commaders` directory and computes a PCA + clustering as specified above.
 It stores the output in `input.txt`
 - `dim_reduction_model.pkl`: scikit-learn model used for the PCA + clustering part in `dim_reduction.py` NOTE: in order to get the same result, you shall put this file in the same folder of `dim_reduction.py` before run it on local!
 ## graph
+Contains the notebooks relative to the graph assemblation and computation.
-Contains the notebook `Graph.ipynb`, which contains the code for the graph creation, save and the computation of the embedding and the clustering we used for the analysis.
+- `Graph.ipynb`: contains the code for the graph creation, save and the computation of the embedding and the clustering we used for the analysis
+- `Graph_test.ipynb`: test notebook we used for extra plots, also for extra experiments involving local clustering coefficients

+# Requirments
+In the `requirments.txt` are listed the main libraries we used for the project.
+If you just need to run the analysis part, is sufficient to install `pandas`, `graph-tool` and `scikit-learn`.
+NOTE: the authors found a conflict when trying to install on the same environment both the libraries for the data scraping part and `graph-tool` using Conda.
+We suggest you to create two separate environment if you need both.